ibois-epfl/augmented-carpentry/README.md

 > - [x] Implement padding for 3D scene viewer
 > - [x] Test if changing map on the go breaks the slam or not

+> - [ ] Write a sub-program to calibrate the camera and export the correct format in xml

 > - [ ] Find a way to sync SLAM maps and data

 > - [ ] Add pop up program to calibrate camera